 - Purpose: Automatic restoration of balance and frequency, relieving FCR in case of larger imbalances. - Reaction time: 7,5 minutes. - Dimensioning: Yearly sizing with regulatory approval of volumes. - Procurement: Weekly tender.
-Move to daily tender planned and announced for July 2020. - Can be provided by: Currently only large assets with a power-scheduling obligation ("CIPU assets13").
-Market opening towards all technologies, all players and all voltage levels planned and announced for July 2020.
+Move to daily tender planned and announced for September 2020 (part of the volumes will be procured in D-2 and the rest in D-1). - Can be provided by: Currently only large assets with a power-scheduling obligation ("CIPU assets13").
+Market opening towards all technologies, all players and all voltage levels planned and announced for September 2020.
 14 Portfolio bidding is allowed. - Remuneration: Payment for both reservation (MW) and activation (MWh).
 Move to marginal pricing for activated balancing energy envisaged as from the moment sufficient liquidity has developed.